DFE-Digital/publish-teacher-training/README.md

 ### Native

 1. Run `bundle install` to install the gem dependencies
-2. Run `rails db:setup` to create a development and testing database
+2. Run `bundle exec rails db:setup` to create a development and testing database
 3. Run `bundle exec rails server` to launch the app on http://localhost:3000.

 ### Docker